Alphonsus411/pCobra/README_en.md

 - `README.md`: Project documentation.
 - `requirements.txt`: File in the repository root that lists the project dependencies.
 - `pyproject.toml`: Defines dependencies in the ``project.dependencies`` and ``project.optional-dependencies`` sections.
 These root-level files are the single source of dependencies.

+# Supported tools and scripts

+The project officially supports:

+- `Makefile` to automate common tasks such as `make install`, `make test` and `make clean`.
+- `run.sh` to run Cobra using variables defined in `.env`.
+- `install.sh` to set up the development environment.
+- Helper scripts in `scripts/`.
+- Docker configurations in `docker/`.

 # Main Features